Learning Where It Matters: Geometric Anchoring for Robust Preference Alignment: Method

 We then apply this common perturbation to define the anchor parameter $\tilde{\theta} = \theta + \epsilon_{\mathcal{B}}^*$.
 Using this anchor, we evaluate the anchor margin for each instance $i$:

-This strategy ensures that the stability verification is aligned with the actual optimization trajectory.
-By perturbing the model along the collective gradient direction of the batch, we assess whether an instance's preference signal remains robust under the model's impending update.
 To ensure that the anchor acts as a frozen reference, we explicitly apply a \textit{stop-gradient} operator, denoted by $sg(\cdot)$, e.g., $sg(M_i(\tilde{\theta}))$, which returns the same value but blocks gradients from flowing through its argument.